List of sovereign states and dependent territories in Europe: UN member states and UNGA non-member observer state

 There are 50 sovereign states with territory located within the common definition of Europe and/or membership in international European organisations that are almost universally recognized internationally.
 All are either member states of the United Nations or non-member observer states at the United Nations General Assembly (UNGA), and all except Belarus, Kazakhstan, Russia, and Vatican City are members of the Council of Europe.
 44 countries have their capital city located within Europe, and (as of 2022) 27 of those countries are member states of the European Union, which means that they are highly integrated with one another and share their sovereignty through EU institutions.

 Each entry in the list below has a map of its location in Europe.
 Territory in Europe is shown in dark-green; territory not geographically in Europe is shown in a lighter shade of green.
 The lightest shade of green represents other states in the EU and is shown on the maps of all territories within the EU.
+For candidate members of the EU, see potential enlargement of the European Union.

 De facto states

-The following six entities in Europe have partial diplomatic recognition by one or more UN member states (and therefore are defined as states by the constitutive theory of statehood) or have no diplomatic recognition by any UN member state but are defined as states by the declarative theory of statehood.
+The following five entities in Europe have partial diplomatic recognition by one or more UN member states (and therefore are defined as states by the constitutive theory of statehood) or have no diplomatic recognition by any UN member state but are defined as states by the declarative theory of statehood.
 None are members of the UN, Council of Europe or EU.